 Time your meals

-Eating breakfast is a surefire way to jumpstart metabolism.
+Eating a healthy breakfast is a surefire way to jumpstart metabolism.
 It helps regulate blood sugar both after we wake and throughout the day.
 Smaller meals that include protein, eaten more frequently (every two to three hours), helps keep the energy output working in our favor.

 When we exercise, we use our stored energy and build muscle mass, which means more efficient metabolism.
 There are many forms of exercise.
 It’s important to find one you enjoy so you will do it consistently.
 I recommend four or five times each week, utilizing both aerobic exercise and strength training.

 Getting enough sleep is so important to our metabolism.
-Lack of sleep is scientifically linked to an increased output of the hunger hormone ghrelin, insulin resistance, Type 2 diabetes, and weight gain.
+Lack of sleep is scientifically linked to an increased output of the hunger hormone ghrelin, insulin resistance, type 2 diabetes, and weight gain.

 Keep stress levels to a minimum

 How we feel mentally and how we handle our emotions also contributes to our BMR.
 Stress hormones, like cortisol, can affect our metabolism greatly.
-In fact, cortisol can put the brakes on the process completely.
+In fact, cortisol can put the brakes on the required processes completely.
 And when we are stressed we may eat more, sleep less, and ignore our need for exercise.
 Over time, this will impede our metabolism too.

 Follow Your Body’s Natural Lead for Healthy Weight Loss and Metabolism

 Most importantly, I encourage you to follow the natural rhythms of your body, and adjust your lifestyle to enhance functioning.
 Each day is different, we have fluctuating energy levels, appetites, and emotional states.
 While there may not be one magic bullet to control our metabolism, when we balance our choices with our bodies and our minds, we can optimize our metabolic rate and improve our functioning starting at the cellular level.
+And that sounds a lot better to me than a “miracle” instant weight loss scheme!